mesosphere-backup/terraform-dcos/gcp/README.md

 The default variables are tracked in the [variables.tf](/gcp/variables.tf) file.
 Since this file can be overwritten during updates when you may run `terraform get --update` when you want to fetch new releases of DC/OS to upgrade too, its best to use the [desired_cluster_profile.tfvars](/gcp/desired_cluster_profile.tfvars.example) and set your custom terraform and DC/OS flags there.
 This way you can keep track of a single file that you can use manage the lifecycle of your cluster.

-For a list of supported operating systems for this repo, see the ones that DC/OS recommends [here](https://docs.mesosphere.com/1.10/installing/oss/custom/system-requirements/).
-You can find the list that Terraform for this repo [here](http://github.com/dcos/tf_dcos_core).
+For an expanding list of supported operating systems for this repo, see the ones that DC/OS recommends [here](https://docs.mesosphere.com/version-policy/).
+You can find the list for this repo [here](/gcp/modules/dcos-tested-gcp-oses/platform/cloud/gcp).

+###### Supported DC/OS Versions

+For a list of all the DC/OS versions that this repository supports, you can find them at the `tf_dcos_core` module [here](https://github.com/dcos/tf_dcos_core/tree/master/dcos-versions).

+_*Note*: Master DC/OS version is not meant for production use.
+It is only for CI/CD testing._

 To apply the configuration file, you can use this command below.